jadunn1/fcclipper/README.md

 # fcclipper
 **fcclipper** is an automatic digital coupon clipper for grocery store chain "Food City".

-- Execution can be scheduled for convience.
+- Execution can be scheduled for convience (through your OS).
 - Current point balances can also be retrieved.
 ### Usage
 A command line interface (CLI) interface is accessible via: